 The content will enable you to move on to A Level Computer Science and acquire transferable skills for progression to higher education.
-You will develop 'underpinning' concepts which are useful in many subjects, for example mathematics, science and engineering.
+You will develop 'underpinning' concepts which are useful in many subjects, for example Mathematics, Science and Engineering.

 The course introduces you to the central processing unit (CPU), computer memory and storage, wired and wireless networks, network topologies, system security and system software.
-It also looks at ethical, legal, cultural and environmental concerns associated with computer science.
+It also looks at ethical, legal, cultural and environmental concerns associated with Computer Science.

 You will develop your skills and understanding in computational thinking: algorithms, programming techniques, producing robust programs, computational logic, translators and data representation.

 The skills and knowledge developed within this component will support you when completing the Programming Project.

 Throughout the course you will gain a great deal of experience at problem solving.

-Find out more at: https:// www.ocr.org.uk/ Images/558027-specificationgcse-computerscience-j277.pdf
+www.ocr.org.uk/ Images/558027-specificationgcse-computerscience-j277.pdf